Designing Satellite Constellations with ModelCenter

 9. Click Open.

-1. Enter 4 deg in the Point Granularity / Lat/Lon field.
+1. Enter 4 deg in the Lat/Lon field in the Point Granularity panel.

 2. Click Apply to accept your changes and to keep the Properties Browser open.